KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

-1. Deprecated: Found `omxplayer` in file `modules.json.template`: Try to replace it with `vlc`.
-2. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+1. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+2. Information: There are updates for 1 dependencie(s):
+   - body-parser  ^1.20.3  →  ^2.2.0

 ### [MMM-RemoteCompliments by mitchelltmarino](https://github.com/mitchelltmarino/MMM-RemoteCompliments)